concretecms/addon_community_translation/README.md

-## Community Translation addon for concrete5
+## Community Translation addon for Concrete CMS

-This package is the current engine of [translate.concrete5.org](https://translate.concrete5.org).
+This package is the current engine of [translate.concretecms.org](https://translate.concretecms.org).

 Even if it requires concrete5 to be executed, it was designed to be used by any other project that needs a collaborative, feature-rich and user-friendly translation system.